Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: Experiments

-\textbf{The effects of dual-order training.} The comparison between (I\&T)\textsubscript{PT} + (I\&T)\textsubscript{SFT} and DOT highlights the importance of considering cross-modal interactions, showing that training the model on the same dataset but incorporating an additional text-then-image order in both the PT and SFT stages improves vision-centric performance (e.g., POPE, MM-Vet, and CV-Bench).
+To delve into the effects of incorporating cross-modal interactions between the PT and SFT stages, the dual-order training (DOT) method is included along with three variants to examine the impact of cross-modal interactions on multimodal performance: 1) without T\&I order in the PT stage (w/o T\&I)\textsubscript{PT}; 2) without I\&T order in the PT stage (w/o I\&T)\textsubscript{PT}; 3) without T\&I order in the SFT stage (w/o T\&I)\textsubscript{SFT}; 4) without I\&T order in the SFT stage (w/o I\&T)\textsubscript{SFT}.
+As shown in Fig. \ref{tab:ablation-study}, the comparison between (I\&T)\textsubscript{PT} + (I\&T)\textsubscript{SFT} and DOT highlights the importance of considering cross-modal interactions, showing that training the model on the same dataset but incorporating an additional text-then-image order in both the PT and SFT stages improves vision-centric performance (e.g., POPE, MM-Vet, and CV-Bench).
 This signifies that explicitly enabling modalities to interact to each other enhances vision-centric capabilities, particularly for tasks where images need to be interpreted in relation to object-related text queries.
 Although removing any order during training generally results in inferior performance compared to DOT, some configurations still yield better results.
-This detrimental effect indicates that simply introducing cross-modal interactions with different orders may confuse the model, likely due to the varying positions of images across samples.
+This detrimental effect indicates that simply introducing cross-modal interactions with different orders requires a significantly extended training schedule to enforce the understanding of such cross-order behaviors between multimodal samples, as shown in Appendix \ref{app:longer-DOT}.
+Consequently, this requirement poses a challenge by directly correlating the performance gain with a prohibitive increase in computational overhead.
 Furthermore, adding the T\&I order in the SFT stage ((w/o T\&I)\textsubscript{PT}) is more prone to negative impacts than introducing it in the PT stage ((w/o T\&I)\textsubscript{SFT}), which demonstrates that the PT stage with diverse input orders is able to help the model learn more robust multimodal representations.